cryptape/ckb-discovery/README.md

 ## How to start

+First, you'll need to cp .env.example and modify the value to secure your MQTT and Reidis.

 For the data center, run `docker-compose up -d`, it will:
 1. start a MQTT service, expose at `1883`&`1884`
 2. start a Redis server, expose at `6379`